Stand Up for Heart Health

 Children need even more activity then adults.
 This is why it is a bad idea to cut P.E. and recess at schools when there are budget cuts and time restrictions.
 Make sure your children are not sitting watching TV and play video games for long periods of time.
 Make them go outside and get some exercise.
 We all need to be more active.

-with the title Stand Up for Heart Health.
-You can bookmark this page URL http://movimentosporting1906.blogspot.com/2011/08/stand-up-for-heart-health.html.
+You have read this article Health and the family / Tips for childrens' health with the title Stand Up for Heart Health.
+You can bookmark this page URL https://movimentosporting1906.blogspot.com/2011/08/stand-up-for-heart-health.html.
 Thanks!

 No comment for "Stand Up for Heart Health"